en307/hello-world/README.md

-# hello-world
+# My name is Kai
-Repository for current topic class
+This is the repository for the current topic class (MSBA).